Skip to main content

 Shown in photo: Jocelyn, Joe, Tine and Oskar with alumnus and former advisory board member Steve Nislick.
 March 2023.

 During a recruitment year, departments may nominate prospective graduate students who have a strong academic and/or research interest related to the field of Jewish Studies.
 Nominations should consist of a single PDF including: a statement of support from the DGS for the student, including why the student’s academic history or research interest appeals to your department and why you want the student in your graduate program.
-Applications are due January 22, 2024.
+Applications are online.